mrbesher/hello-prolog/README.md

 Figures out the company that Hilmi works at based on the location of the last vehicle he used.

 ## incrlistvaluesby1.pl
-Increases list elements by one.
+Increases each list element value by one.